XPRESSyourself/XPRESSpipe/README.md

 The following is a short tutorial showing you how to install XPRESSpipe:
 [![asciicast](https://asciinema.org/a/262192.svg)](https://asciinema.org/a/262192?speed=4)

+NOTE: Previous versions utilized the `pip install .` command to install.
+Users of >= v0.6.3 should instead use `bash install.sh`

 - Make sure you let Anaconda set up the PATH info for you.
 - If the help menu is not displayed when testing, try adding the path where you installed XPRESSpipe to the system PATH
 ```